 Programs & Events

-The Africana Studies Program hosts numerous programs and events throughout the year, including Black History Month, lecture series, a Civil Rights Tour, and more.
+The Africana Studies Program hosts numerous activites and events throughout the year, including Black History Month, lecture series, a Civil Rights Tour, and more.

 The Africana Studies Community Course lecture series is an outreach component of our program.
 Sessions are conducted at various locations throughout Spokane with a goal to help educate and interact with the larger Cheney/Spokane community.